WTVX: As a CBS affiliate

 As a CBS affiliate, WTVX operated a local news department from its main studios in Fort Pierce, and after 1980, newsrooms in Stuart and West Palm Beach.
-It generally fought for second and third place with WPEC's offering, with its viewers concentrated on the Treasure Coast.
+It generally fought WPEC for second place behind WPTV, with its viewership concentrated on the Treasure Coast.

 When WTVX went independent, it initially maintained its newscasts, launching the first 10 p.m. newscast in the West Palm Beach market.
-However, station management found the newscasts to bring a different and incompatible audience to the rest of WTVX's programming.
+However, station management discovered the newscasts attracted an audience incompatible with the rest of WTVX's programming.
 Ratings fell considerably, and WTVX spent the first several months of the year cutting newscast after newscast (ending up with just 5:30, 6, and 11 p.m. newscasts), while the news staff dropped from 40 to 16 people, and many of those that remained began to look for jobs elsewhere.
-The weekend newscast was axed in June 1989, and the station then proceeded to wind up its news department on August 4.
-The three West Palm Beach stations each bought time on WTVX's final broadcast to woo its news viewers and promote their coverage of the Treasure Coast.
+The weekend newscast was axed in June 1989, and the station then proceeded to shutter its news department altogether on August 4.
+The market's Big Three affiliates, all based in West Palm Beach, each bought time on WTVX's final broadcast to woo its news viewers and promote their coverage of the Treasure Coast.

 Newscasts in the 1990s and 2000s

-In 1996, WTVX started a 10 p.m. newscast produced by WPBF, which lasted one year and featured such elements as yellow graphics, a faster pace, and a segment of Treasure Coast news.
-It was not a ratings success and was dropped upon the Paramount sale.
+In 1996, WTVX started a 10 p.m. newscast produced by WPBF, which featured such elements as yellow graphics, a faster pace, and a segment of Treasure Coast news.
+It was not a ratings success and was dropped after only a year, upon the sale to Paramount.

 Four Points would make a second, short-lived attempt at starting local news using a hybrid approach from 2008 to 2009, sensing an opportunity to provide an alternative to WFLX's newscast.
 The half-hour CW West Palm News at Ten was produced using local reporters in the market—with a total of 30 West Palm Beach-based staff—and news and weather presenters at KUTV in Salt Lake City.